 January 2, 2020

 Notice of Availability of Electronic Communications

-ORANGE – Under a new law, chief appraisers of county appraisal districts, appraisal districts, and appraisal review boards may communicate electronically through email or other methods with property owners or their designated representatives.
+ORANGE – Chief appraisers of county appraisal districts and appraisal review boards (ARBs) may communicate electronically through email or other media with property owners or their designated representatives.
 Written agreements are required for notices and other documents to be delivered electronically in place of mailing.

 How does it work?
 Certain guidelines must be followed for this local option communication:

 - Written agreements with the county appraisal district must be entered first, ensuring that electronic means of delivery are acceptable.
 If you are interested in receiving communications in electronic format, you should contact your local appraisal district.